 A course that provides clinical practice in authentic settings.
 Topics include: ALS ride time and hospital emergency room rotation.
-Prerequisites: EMS 4746, EMS 4747 (minimum grade of C).
-Corequisites: EMS 4748.

-4750 Heartsaver Pediatric First Aid/CPR
+Heartsaver Pediatric First Aid/CPR

 Pediatric first aid and layperson CPR for adult, infant, and child.
 Recommended for day care workers.